pbougue/tartare/README.md

 ```

 There are optionnal parameters :
-* input_dir : scanned directoy for NTFS Data file
+* input_dir : scanned directoy for NTFS Data file (provided by Fusio)
 * output_dir : output directoy of the processed Data (should be configured to the input directoy of Tyr module)
-* current_data_dir : used to keep trace of the manipulated Data files
+* current_data_dir : used to keep trace of the manipulated Data files (backup of the last version of the files)

 Data folders need to be created previously